Manual

 nEva Accumulated number of function evaluations.

-CPU Elapsed CPU cycles since the annealing procedure was started.
+CPU Number of seconds since the annealing procedure was started.

 SqfVal Goodness of the model (fit + penalties).